mrnicegyu11/deepdream-video-pytorch/README.md

 ---

-### 2. Standard DeepDream Arguments (Available for Video & Single Images)
+### 2. Standard DeepDream Arguments

-All of the following arguments work with **both** `video_dream.py` and `neural_dream.py`.
-When processing videos, these control how each frame is processed.
-You can mix and match any of these with the video-specific arguments above.
+All of the following arguments are from the single frame implementation, and you can mix and match any of these with the video-specific arguments above.
+Refer to [neural-dream](https://github.com/ProGamerGov/neural-dream) for more information on single frame parameters.

 **Example combining video and standard args:**